DataDog/hiring-engineers/answers.md

 + Bonus :

-    The timeboards shows all graphs scoped to the same time.
+    The timeboards show all graphs scoped to the same time.
 All the showed graphs will be displayed in a grid-like structure.
 In such way, users can do troubleshooting and correlation easily.
 In addition, a TimeBoard graphic can be shared individually.
 A screenboard is used to illustrated higher level of monitoring.
 It has more customised options.
-Lots of widgets can be operated by drag-and-drop anywhere you like, and displayed in a different time frame.
+Lots of widgets can be operated by drag-and-drop to anywhere you like, and displayed in a different time frame.
 We can even add notes or call-outs.
 Moreover, live ScreenBoards can be easily shared as read-only with others, whereas TimeBoards cannot.

 + Screenshot snapshot of 'test.support.random' graph :